-Weighed against these characteristics, gold not only emerges in an extremely favorable light but also looks desirable regardless of market conditions and its current price.
+Weighed against these characteristics, gold not only emerges in an extremely favorable light but also looks desirable regardless of economic conditions and its current price.
 The same can’t exactly be said for a Breitling watch and an Hermès scarf.

 Investing at a time of stagflation

 What does investing during stagflation look like, and what should it look like?
 It’s a more convoluted question for some than others.
 Financial Times outlines a few things most of us already know.
 Once high inflation materializes, it can be very difficult to normalize.

 Of course, what does normalization mean to begin with?
 The prices of goods and services aren’t going back to normal: they’re merely, hopefully, rising less quickly.
 Despite places like the U.K. forecasting inflation as high as 13% this year, investors seem optimistic.
 According to expectations, inflation should return to a “manageable” target within the next few years.
 Whether you’re a wealthy investor, a working professional looking to preserve savings, or simply an ordinary person trying to get by, that’s a lengthy stretch.